This post contains affiliate links for your convenience. View our full disclosure policy here.

-Deck the halls with Christmas Addition and Subtraction Math Mats!
+Deck the halls with these free Christmas Addition and Subtraction Printable Math Mats!
 Fa-la-la-la-la-la-la-la-la!
-Okay, so maybe you won’t decorate your classroom with these awesome Christmas tree printable math mats, but perhaps you’ll place them in your math center.
-Your students will enjoy solving equations by decorating these addition and subtraction math mats with red and green math manipulatives.
+Okay, so maybe you won’t decorate your classroom with these super fun printables, but perhaps you’ll add them to your Christmas math centers.
+Your kids will love solving equations by decorating these addition and subtraction math mats with colorful manipulatives!

-I like to put them in my math center.
-You could also use them in small groups or send them home for students to use at home for extra practice.
+I like to put them in my math centers but you could also use them in small groups or send them with your students to use at home for extra practice.

 - Dry erase marker and eraser

 - Manipulatives for counting such as pom poms, buttons, or counting bears

 I like to laminate my math mats for use year after year.
 It also makes this activity more fun and engaging when children can use dry erase markers to write in the math equations.